autay27/boccam/report/report.md

 The interpreter is able to simulate concurrent execution of processes, the passing of values along channels, and correctly block and unblock processes in response to channel events and terminations of other processes.
 The language was also extended with arrays and keyboard, serial, and graphical IO features.

 Beginners were able to get to grips with the language quickly while using the website, and to debug occam code they had written.
 It was found that having a graphical display was an effective tactic to illustrate concurrent programming concepts and engage users.
+However, it was found that good error messages are key when learning a new language and that learners may need more guidance to conceptualise concurrency primitives in a helpful way.

 ## Personal conclusions